Mark Aldridge: Defamation case

 In the defamation case Johnston v Aldridge, the District Court of South Australia ordered Aldridge to pay $100,000 in damages, including aggravated damages, after finding him liable for defamatory posts by him and comments posted by others on his Facebook page.

-Mark Aldridge was embroiled in a dispute with Benjamin Johnston - who was the former owner of Pooraka fruit and vegetable shop - over the approval process of fruit and vegetable markets in Salisbury.
+Mark Aldridge was embroiled in a dispute with Benjamin Johnston, who was the owner of a fruit and vegetable shop, over the approval process of a fruit and vegetable market run by Aldridge in a nearby suburb.
 In a Facebook post in November 2015, Aldridge alleged that Johnston was "intent on closing farmers markets in Australia" and that "thousands of good hardworking Australians will lose, they will lose jobs, farms and businesses".
 In a separate post in February 2016, Aldridge stated that "[Johnson] is still trying as hard as he can to shut Farm Direct".
 Both posts attracted many further comments by followers of Aldridge, with similar sentiments to his original posts.

 During the case, Aldridge pleaded that he bore no liability for the comments on his posts.
 The Court found that by publishing the posts, Aldridge had provided a forum for other users to add their comments, and that Aldridge had participated in the publication of the comments, similarly to a website forum host acting as a secondary publisher.
 The court found that while individual comments alone would be nothing more than "vulgar abuse", collectively, they served to emphasise the defamatory imputations of the original posts.

 The case established liability for secondary publication of comments, regardless of if the original poster has control over the authors of the comments.
 It suggests that the original poster is still responsible for monitoring and removing inappropriate comments.